Tuesday, December 17, 2013

 How was it in the beginning?

-It seems that things were quite bare in the beginning.
+It seems that things were quite bare.

 The earth was without form and void, and darkness was upon the face of the deep; and the Spirit of God was moving over the face of the waters.
 Genesis 1:2